jcrigby/git-examples/docs/index.md

 then you are probably ok.
 If you have pulled other changes into your repo then you definitely do not want to rebase because in the process you could easily rewrite someone else's history.

-### Cleaning up before pulling or pushing

-You have local edits that were done in a haphazard way and you want to consolidate them before pulling in the latest upstream or pushing to a repo to do a pull request.
-All the changes are local and nothing has been pushed anywhere so you are safe rebasing.
-Time to learn `git rebase -i`.

-This is a simple example of adding and modifying two files over several commits.
-We would like to consolidate some of those commits, and reword one.

-<script src="https://asciinema.org/a/208270.js" id="asciicast-208270" async></script>

 ## Hard Questions: So is there a problem with combining merging and rebasing?